 1 cup of chopped Garlic Scapes (tough middle part discarded)

-1/2 cup raw Sunflower seeds – lightly toasted
+1/2 cup raw sesame seeds (or sliced almonds are good too) – lightly toasted

 1/4 cup of chopped fresh Flat Leaf Italian Parsley